jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 }
 {% endhighlight %}

-We plot the predicted parameters by the derived expressions as points on the empirical results from the numerical experiments above
+We plot the computed parameters by the derived expressions as points on the empirical results from the numerical experiments above

 {% highlight r %}
 plot.new()